-Tangipahoa Sheriff's Office looking for runaway 16-year-old last seen in Ponchatoula
+Tangipahoa Sheriff's Office locates runaway 16-year-old

 Latest Weather Blog

-Tangipahoa Sheriff's Office looking for runaway 16-year-old last seen in Ponchatoula
+Tangipahoa Sheriff's Office locates runaway 16-year-old

-PONCHATOULA — The Tangipahoa Parish Sheriff's Office is looking for a runaway 16-year-old last seen in Ponchatoula.
+PONCHATOULA — The Tangipahoa Parish Sheriff's Office has located a runaway 16-year-old.

-Lyric Turner, 16, was last seen on Wednesday, Jan.
-28, in the Live Oak Lane area in Ponchatoula.
-She is believed to possibly be in the Loranger area.
-She is described as a black female, around five feet four inches tall and weighing 140 pounds.

 Trending News